aaronpowell/aaronpowell.github.io/src/documents/posts/2012-10-04-ie10-user-agent-switching.md

---- cson
+---
   title: "Interesting finds in the IE10 UA switcher"
   metaTitle: "Interesting finds in the IE10 UA switcher"
   description: "How had I missed all this before?"
   revised: "2012-10-04"
   date: "2012-10-04"
-tags: ["web","debugging"]
+  tags:
+    - "web"
+    - "debugging"
   migrated: "true"
-urls: ["/web/ie10-user-agent-switching"]
+  urls:
+    - "/web/ie10-user-agent-switching"
-summary: """
+  summary: ""

-"""
 ---
 I was looking around in the IE10 developer tools today and dug into the `Tools -> Change user agent string` menu and came across some interesting UA options: